isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-fiberglass-boats/index.md

 peeling off
 , and fading.
 Pros:
-- Cleaning it� is so easy
+- Cleaning it is so easy
 - Allows for the application using different tools
 - Delivers a professional finish
 - You can get it in twenty-one glossy colors.